 8.7 Interconnection Requests That Require Previously Approved Network Upgrades

-8.8 DISISRestudy
+8.8 DISIS and PSIS Restudy

 Section 1.
 Definitions

 ***

-Interconnection Facilities Study shall mean a study conducted by Transmission Provider or a third party consultant for Interconnection Customer to determine a list of facilities (including Transmission Owner's Interconnection Facilities and Network Upgrades as identified in the Definitive Interconnection System Impact Study), the cost of those facilities, and the time required to interconnect the Generating Facility with the Transmission System.
+Interconnection Facilities Study shall mean a study conducted by Transmission Provider or a third party consultant for Interconnection Customer to determine a list of facilities (including Transmission Owner's Interconnection Facilities and Network Upgrades as identified in the Definitive Interconnection System Impact Study or Priority System Impact Study), the cost of those facilities, and the time required to interconnect the Generating Facility with the Transmission System.
 The scope of the study is defined in Section 8 of this GIP.

 ***

-Interconnection Study shall mean any of the following studies: the Replacement Impact Study, the Reliability Assessment Study, the Definitive Interconnection System Impact Study, the Interim Availability Interconnection System Impact Study, the Interconnection Facilities Study, the Affected System Study, and Material Modification assessment described in the Generator Interconnection Procedures.
+Interconnection Study shall mean any of the following studies: the Replacement Impact Study, the Reliability Assessment Study, the Definitive Interconnection System Impact Study, the Priority System Impact Study, the Interim Availability Interconnection System Impact Study, the Interconnection Facilities Study, the Affected System Study, and Material Modification assessment described in the Generator Interconnection Procedures.

 ***

+Priority Decision Point shall mean the period of time following the posting of the results of the Priority System Impact Study.

+Priority Processing shall mean accelerated processing available to Interconnection Requests that meet the requirements under the GIP.

+Priority Request shall mean an Interconnection Request that is submitted requesting Priority Processing under the GIP.

+Priority System Impact Study (PSIS) shall mean an engineering study that evaluates the impact of the proposed interconnection on the safety and reliability of Transmission System and, if applicable, an Affected System.
+The study shall identify and detail the system impacts that would result if the Generating Facility were interconnected without project modifications or system modifications, or that may be caused by the withdrawal or addition of an Interconnection Request, or to study potential impacts, including but not limited to those identified in the Scoping Meeting as described in the Generator Interconnection Procedures.

+Priority System Impact Study Restudy (Priority Restudy, PSIS Restudy) shall mean a restudy of a Priority System Impact Study conducted pursuant to Section 8.8 of this GIP.

 ***